 Ultimately, the best way to harden modeling clay without baking is to experiment with different methods and see what works best for you and your project.

 What is the difference between clay and modeling clay?

 Clay is a naturally occurring material that is made up of minerals.
 Modeling clay, on the other hand, is a man-made material that is typically composed of waxes and plasticizers.
 While both materials can be used for sculpting and modeling, they have some key differences.

 Polymer Clay is more difficult to work with than modeling clay because it is harder and more brittle.
-It also shrinks when it dries, which can make it difficult to achieve precise results.
+It also shrinks when it dries, making it difficult to achieve precise results.
 Modeling clay is softer and more pliable, making it easier to work with.
-It also doesn’t shrink when it dries, so you can achieve more consistent results.
+It also doesn’t shrink when it dries, so that you can achieve more consistent results.

-Another key difference between clay and modeling clay is the way they are fired.
-Clay needs to be fired in a kiln in order to harden while modeling clay will harden on its own over time.
-This means that clay sculptures are more permanent than those made with modeling clay.
+Another critical difference between clay and modeling clay is how they are fired.
+Clay must be fired in a kiln to harden, while modeling clay will harden.
+This means that clay sculptures are more permanent than modeling clay.

 Can you harden Plastilina modeling clay?

 Yes, you can harden Plastilina modeling clay without baking it by using one of the following methods:

 1. Applying a varnish or sealant to the clay